-This econometric model aims at assessing the impact of the evolutions in the macroeconomic environment on the collection of life insurance premiums.
+This econometric model aims to assess the impact of the evolution in the macroeconomic environment on the collection of life insurance premiums.
 It can be used to project gross premiums one or two quarters ahead, for direct stress testing (reaction of premium growth to interest rates shocks for instance) or to calibrate other stress test models (to relate the macroeconomic scenario to the figures of premiums growth used as an input in the above described Solvency I model).

 The aggregate gross inflows in life insurance are projected thanks to an econometric model exploiting aggregated data collected by the ACPR over a relative long period on a quarterly basis (1997-2012).
 The interest rate gap (defined as the difference between TEC10 and Euribor-3 months), the return in the French stock market index and the variations in the taxes affecting life insurance products (taxes specific to life insurance and taxes affecting simultaneously life insurance and other financial products) captures the effects of the macroeconomic environment on insurance life premiums.
 An increase in the interest rate gap is associated with a higher growth in gross premiums.
 Indeed life insurance products are becoming more competitive as compared to banking saving accounts.
-Stock index growth is positively correlated with life premiums growth.
-This may stem from the share of unit-linked products in life insurance premiums, from the wealth effect due to the equity market and from a positive financial environment favorable to both equities and life insurance.
+Stock index growth is positively correlated with life premiums, from the wealth effect due to the equity market and from a positive financial environment favorable to both equities and life insurance.
 Finally, an increase in taxes on life insurance income is related to a lesser growth in life insurance premiums.
 The existing model is currently being extended to feature a new equation on aggregate lapses and also estimates of premiums and lapses on individual data.